 Although joint accounts are very useful and can help you access perks that would be more costly individually, they are not for everyone.

-Yes.
-However, you should think twice before taking the plunge.
-If one of the party has a less than perfect credit score, then the other party’s credit score will suffer as a result.
+You may be able to open a shared bank account if one of the parties has a bad credit history, however, you may want to consider the consequences.
+If one of the parties has a less than perfect credit score, then the other party’s credit score will suffer as a result.
 It also goes without saying that you must trust the other joint account holder: either one of you can access (and withdraw) all the funds in the account at any time.

 If you already hold a joint account and wish to switch to another provider, you can apply for the seven-day switch, which most banks offer.
 However, if this is your first joint account, and it is going to be in addition to your current accounts (which will remain open), both parties will need to provide ID, and sign paperwork and return it to the bank.
 If everything is in order, it should take no longer than ten days.